Mein politischer Blog:

 When I was eleven, my father brought me the computer magazine "PC-Heimwerker", which consisted only of articles written by its readers.
 I started contributing to it myself and got into contact with other authors.
 In this way I also received my first diskmags.
 When a reader of PC-Heimwerker contacted me with the intention to start a new diskmag, I coded a graphical user interface for him and was made co-editor.
 Thus, Hugi Magazine was born.
 I was twelve years old.

-I first got acquainted with the so-called demoscene when I read about it in the book "PC-Underground", at age eleven, but I was rather appalled by what I learned about it; the demosceners seemed to be quite haughty, arrogant and elitist, and demos themselves did not fascinate me.
+I first got acquainted with the so-called demoscene (a computer art community) when I read about it in the book "PC-Underground", at age eleven, but at first, I was rather appalled by what I learned about it; the first demosceners I met seemed to be quite haughty, arrogant and elitist.
 Still I had a penpal who was fond of the demoscene, and when I was thirteen, I started visiting demoscene channels on Internet Relay Chat.
-My initial impression of the demoscene was confirmed by my experiences; it appeared to me to be a closed community of people who wanted to remain among themselves and only in exceptional cases allowed outsiders to enter their realms.
+My initial impression of the demoscene was confirmed by most of my experiences; it appeared to me to be a closed community of people who wanted to remain among themselves and only in exceptional cases allowed outsiders to enter their realms.
 My penpal had told me that the demosceners were the best programmers of all.
 When I was fourteen, I participated in a programming contest organized by a demoscene magazine.
 The task was to create a program using x86 Assembler that implemented a given specification.
 The program with the smallest executable code would win.
 I made first place in this contest.
 So, obviously, I was not just an average programmer, but my skills could compete with demosceners.

 As a demoscener I knew from the Internet was fond of Hugi and persuaded me into making Hugi a magazine focusing on the demoscene content-wise, employing the English language, I did so and eventually I did get some recognition from demosceners; some who used to shun me now started talking to me, and I also received graphics, music and articles from demosceners to be used in Hugi.
 According to the statistics each issue of Hugi was downloaded several thousand times and in many charts Hugi was voted to be the number one diskmag in the PC demoscene.
 Of course I was excited that I, as a teenager, was so successful on an international level.

 After my graduation from high school I followed my parents' wish and studied medicine.
-The only subject at medical school that interested me was biochemistry.
+The only subject at medical school which I found to be really interesting was biochemistry.
 I took advantage of the peculiarity of the Austrian university education system that you can enrol in more than one study program at the same time and so I started studying medical informatics in parallel.
 After obtaining the Bachelor's degree, I chose computational intelligence as the Master's programme as it allowed me to focus on the aspects of computer science I considered most interesting: algorithms, formal logics and theoretical computer science.

 While being a student I started working on a game engine for tactical role-playing games in the style of Shining Force, which had been my favourite video game as a kid.
 In the year of my graduation from university a demo version of my game "Mega Force" was released, and three years later, the full version followed.